This is Chapter Three of the five-part series:

 Want to run a quick test to see if they do what they do for more than just money?
 Ask them to show you one of their side-projects that they made just for kicks.

-If they don’t have one, it’s not a deal-breaker, but, if they do have one, and (better yet) it’s actually kind of cool.
-You’ve got a go-getter on your hands.
+If they don’t have one, it’s not a deal-breaker.
+If they do have one, and (better yet) it’s actually kind of cool, you’ve got a go-getter on your hands.